kemalovski/RaceBets-BackendDeveloperTestTask/README.md

 Bug Fixed
 ------
-I realized those bugs after announced you.
-Those bugs has been fixed.
+I realized those bugs after I announced it to you.
+Those bugs have been fixed.

 1. witdraw post event bug & everythird bonus bug has been fixed
 2. not valued docker-compose.yml setted up and it is working fine